Eugene-Usachev/async-engine/README.md

 - __No Compromises on Performance__: Highly tuned internal code-based optimizations that prioritize performance over unnecessary complexity.

-# Task execution: local vs. shared
+# Task execution: `local` vs. `shared`

-Orengine offers two execution modes for tasks and `Futures`: local and shared, each suited to different architectural needs and performance optimizations.
+Orengine offers two execution modes for tasks and `Futures`: `local` and `shared`, each suited to different architectural needs and performance optimizations.

 ## `Local Tasks`

 - Local tasks and `Futures` are executed strictly within the current thread.
 They cannot be moved between threads.
-  This allows the use of __Shared-Nothing Architecture__, where each task is isolated and works with local resources, ensuring that no data needs to be shared between threads.
+  This allows using the __Shared-Nothing Architecture__, where each task is isolated and works with local resources, ensuring that no data needs to be shared between threads.

 - With local tasks, you can leverage `Local` and local synchronization primitives, which offer significant